MicrosoftDocs/dynamics365smb-docs/business-central/ui-how-users-permissions.md

 For more information about synchronizing user information with Microsoft 365, go to the [Synchronization with Microsoft 365](#m365) section.

 > [!NOTE]
-> If you use an external accountant to manage your books and financial reporting, you can invite them to your Business Central so they can work with you on your fiscal data.
+> If you use an external accountant to manage your books and financial reporting, you can invite them to your [!INCLUDE[prod_short](includes/prod_short.md)] so they can work with you on your fiscal data.
 For more information, see [Inviting Your External Accountant to Your Business Central](finance-accounting.md#inviteaccountant).

 ### To remove a user's access to the system